Ipomoea alba L.

 Color: Red, pink or white

-Ipomoea alba is a perennial, herbaceous liana up to 100 feet (30 m) tall, with twining stems.
-The leaves are entire or three-lobed, up to 6 inches (15 cm) long, with a up to 8 inches (20 cm) long stem.
-The flowers are fragrant, white and up to 5.6 inches (14 cm) in diameter.
+Ipomoea alba is a perennial herbaceous liana with twining stems.
+It grows up to 100 feet (30 m) tall.
+Leaves are entire or three-lobed, up to 6 inches (15 cm) long, with an up to 8 inches (20 cm) long stem.
+Flowers are white, fragrant, and up to 5.6 inches (14 cm) in diameter.
 They are open quickly in the evening and last through the night, remaining open until touched by the morning sun.

 USDA hardiness zone 10a to 12b: from 30 °F (−1.1 °C) to 60 °F (15.6 °C).